-23 years ago, as a fourth year architecture student, I spent the Fall semester traveling around Western Europe soaking in all the architectural wonders I could find.
+23 years ago, as a fourth-year architecture student, I spent the Fall semester traveling around Western Europe soaking in all the architectural wonders I could find.
 I was 22 years old and had done very little traveling of any kind … through the good graces of my parents, The University of Texas School of Architecture, and Virginia Tech, I was able to travel extensively at an age when I was barely prepared to do much of anything in the real world.
 Most of what I learned from that time (other than I didn’t know how to spell) didn’t have as much to do with architecture as I anticipated … I grew up.

 The image above is my “box” of stuff … the stuff I will look through when I invariably end up in some institution with no visitors.
-This box is full of memories about things I know my brain will eventually fail me and I will forget.
+This box is full of memories of things that I know my brain will eventually fail me and I will forget.
 I was digging through this box to find a particular letter from my Mom that I wanted to re-read and as I sorted through the contents in this box, I came across the letters and diaries I kept from the time I spent in Europe.
 Talk about a time sink, it’s really difficult to ignore these things once they are right there in front of you.
-I thought I would pull some out and share them to show just how different things were back in 1990 -
+I thought I would pull some out and share them to show just how different things were back in 1990 –

 No internet … Research meant going to an actual library and sorting through the card catalog and the Dewey Decimal system so you could pull out books.